otrv4/otrv4/otrv4.md

 If everything checks out:

-  * Reply with a DRE Auth Message
+  * Reply with a DRE-Auth Message
   * Compute the ECDH shared secret `K_ecdh = (g1*x)*y`
   * Transition authstate to `AUTHSTATE_NONE`.
   * Transition msgstate to `MSGSTATE_ENCRYPTED`.